Prosanto7/GradeBook-Integration/README.md

 }
 ```

-- This function creates or updates a grade entry for the submission activity.
+- It creates or updates a grade entry for the submission activity.
 - It defines a grade item ($item) with:
 - itemname → Activity name.
 - gradetype → Uses numeric grading (GRADE_TYPE_VALUE).
 - grademax and grademin → Set the grade range (0–100).
 - Calls grade_update() to update Moodle's grade book.

-### Updating Student Grades
+### Updating Student Grades When Needed
+Whenever a user submits an activity, update their grade.
 ```php
 function pluginname_update_grades($pluginname, $userid = 0) {
     global $DB;